-The Grace Hybrid Holly is one of the most visually attractive holly available.
+The Grace Hybrid American Holly is one of the most visually attractive holly available.
 However, the real values goes much deeper.
-Orlando S. Pride knew he needed many improvements over the native american holly of the south to make it a consistent, iron clad, landscape choice for the northeast.
+Orlando S. Pride knew he needed many improvements over the native american holly of the south to make it a consistent, iron clad, landscape choice for the Northeast.

 - Strong and fibrous root systems for ease of transplanting

 - Foliage to be resistant to disease and leaf spotting